shishi/riot_games_api/README.md

 )](https://codeclimate.com/github/shishi/riot_games_api)
 [![Dependency Status](https://gemnasium.com/shishi/riot_games_api.svg)](https://gemnasium.com/shishi/riot_games_api)

+I had plan to update this gem, but Riot released irregular, not friendly endpoint for champion mastery.
+Due to this, I decide I will not maintenance after now.

+So this gem support for champion, game, league, static-data, stats, summoner, team api.
+I think this gem is useful yet for collecting static-data.

 # RiotGamesApi

-Make access easy to access Riot Games API to get their game data like League of Legends.
+Make access easy to access Riot Games API to get their game data for League of Legends.

 ## Installation